 - Demographics of the farmer (age, gender, etc.)

 There are other ways you can segment as well.
 You can look at whether a farmer is a current customer or a prospect.
-The latter is going to need different messaging than the farmer.
+The latter is going to need different messaging than the former.

 Here are some areas where you can customize your ads: